svenssonjoel/svenssonjoel.github.com/pages-2022/src/lispbm-evaluator/index.md

 All of these, except for `done` is a list, where the last element is `k`.
 The `k` here is itself a continuation.
 So continuations in the defunctionalized interpreter is a list of lists or in other words a list of continuation objects.
+`done` takes the role of a terminating `nil` value.

 If we look at the functions that create continuations we can see that each of these functions only ever add a new continuation object to the head of this continuation list.

 And if we then look at `apply-cont` we see that it processes the continuation at the head of the list.

-So, what we really have is a stack of continuation objects and this last version of the interpreter makes this stack of continuations explicit.
+So, what we really have is a stack of continuation objects and this last version of the interpreter makes that stack of continuations explicit.

 Let's first add a stack abstraction and then go through a few examples: